ovh/docs/pages/web/web-paas/languages-php/guide.en-ie.md

 ## Opcache preloading

 PHP 7.4 introduced a new feature called Opcache Preloading, which allows you to load selected files into shared memory when PHP-FPM starts.
 That means functions and classes in those files are always available and do not need to be autoloaded, at the cost of any changes to those files requiring a PHP-FPM restart.
-Since PHP-FPM restarts anyway when a new deploy happens this feature is a major win on $partner_full, and we recommend using it aggressively.
+Since PHP-FPM restarts anyway when a new deploy happens this feature is a major win on Web PaaS, and we recommend using it aggressively.

 To enable preloading, add a `php.ini` value that specifies a preload script.
 Any [`php.ini` mechanism](ini) will work, but using a variable in `.platform.app.yaml` is the recommended approach: